60 Weird Facts Most People Don’t Know

 3 Musketeers bars got their name because they used to come with three flavors

 The original 3 Musketeers bars of the 1930s came in three-packs, with a different nougat flavor in each: vanilla, chocolate, or strawberry.
 World War II rations made that triple threat expensive, so the company cut down to one.
-These vintage candy ads will make your sweet tooth long for the past.

 The shortest war in history lasted 38 minutes